terra-nanotech/tn-nt-auth-templates/README.md

 ## Important Information<a name="important-information"></a>

-These template overrides are specially tailored for the corporation Terra Nanotech.
-They override templates of apps we use, so it looks like we want it to.
-This might entail changes to templates that also change the behaviour in a way we like it to be changed.

-> **Note**
+> **Warning**
 >
+> These template overrides are specially tailored for the corporation Terra Nanotech.
+> They override templates of apps we use, so it looks like we want it to.
+This
+> might entail changes to templates that also change the behaviour in a way we like it
+> to be changed.
+>
-> If you install this template override, you need to be aware that there will be
+> If you install these template overrides, you need to be aware that there will be
 > no support for any kind of issues you might encounter, and you have to figure it out
 > on your own.